RETROEAGLE721/RETROEAGLE721/README.md

 - 👋 Hi, I’m Dhairya Ajwani
-- 👀 I’m interested in programming
+- 👀 I’m interested in Coding
 - 🌱 I’m currently learning Django and Docker
 - 💞️ I’m looking to collaborate on any Django retalted projects
 - 📫 Contect me at ajwanidhairya0909@gmail.com